 Given the dangerous perception about knowledge management as seamlessly entwined with technology, "its true critical success factors will be lost in the pleasing hum of servers, software and pipes" as observed in a recent CIO Magazine interview.
-A few years ago, technologies such as intranets, Lotus Notes, and MS-Exchange were being considered as enablers of knowledge management.
-The more recent interest is in technologies related to knowledge portals, artificial agents, and pushbased technologies.
-Despite significant advancement in technologies and substantial investment by companies in such technologies, most organizations are still trying to find answers to such simple questions as how to capture, store, and transfer knowledge and how to ensure that knowledge workers share their knowledge.
-Given the quest for answers to such questions, it becomes imperative for organizations to clearly understand the strategic distinction between knowledge and information.
-This strategic difference is not a matter of semantics; rather, it has critical implications for managing and surviving in an economy of information overabundance and information overload.
-As most new media and Net executives competing for "eyeballs," "mindshare," and virtual communities would realize, in the new world of Ebusiness, the scarce resource is not information, but human attention.
+A few years ago, technologies such as intranets, Lotus Notes, MS-Exchange were being considered as enablers of knowledge management.
+The more recent interest is in technologies related to knowledge portals, artificial agents and push-based technologies.
+Despite significant advancement in technologies and substantial investment by companies in such technologies, most organizations are still trying to find answers to simple questions such as: How to capture, store and transfer knowledge?
+How to ensure that knowledge workers share their knowledge?
+Given the quest for answers to such questions, it becomes imperative for organizations to clearly understand the above strategic distinction between knowledge and information.
+This strategic difference is not a matter of semantics, rather it has critical implications for managing and surviving in an economy of information overabundance and information overload.
+As most new media and Net executives competing for 'eyeballs', 'mindshare', and virtual communities, would realize, in the new world of e-business, the scarce resource is not information, but human attention.

-Based on the above arguments, it seems logical to account for the human attention, innovation, and creativity needed for the renewal of archived knowledge, the creation of new knowledge, and innovative applications of knowledge in new products and services that build market share.
-In the context of enabling E-business strategy, the proposed conceptualization of knowledge management is depicted in Exhibit 5.
+Based on the above arguments, it seems logical to account for human attention, innovation and creativity needed for renewal of archived knowledge, creation of new knowledge and innovative applications of knowledge in new products and services that build market share.
+In the context of enabling e-business strategy, the proposed conceptualization of knowledge management is depicted in Figure 5.

-Related to the foregoing schematic, a working definition of knowledge management is proposed here.
-Knowledge management caters to the critical issues of organizational adaptation, survival, and competence in face of increasingly discontinuous environmental change.
+Related to the preceding schematic, a working definition of knowledge management is proposed here: Knowledge management caters to the critical issues of organizational adaptation, survival, and competence in face of increasingly discontinuous environmental change.
 Essentially, it embodies organizational processes that seek synergistic combination of data and information-processing capacity of information technologies, and the creative and innovative capacity of human beings.